focs-lab/pldi25-sampling-timestamp/README.md

 The profiling results are stored in a file whose name starts with the time of the run and ends with ".log".

 In the results, you can find counters such as number of locks or number of accesses encountered.
 In the results for SU, you can also find the number of acquires encountered (`[UCLOCKS] Num original acquires`) and the number of acquires that our implementation needed to process (`[UCLOCKS] Num uclock acquires`).
 This lets us compute the ratio between amount of work "seen" vs amount of work "actually done".
-Notice that our algorithm only needed to process around 50% of the acquires encountered.
+Under most benchmarks, our algorithm only needs to process around 50% of the acquires encountered.
 Likewise, in the results for SO, you can also find the number of acquires encountered (`[OL] Num acquires`) and the number of linked-list traversals taken (`[OL] Num acquire ll traverses`).
-Notice that only a small number of linked-list traversals is needed per acquire that is encountered.
+Under most benchmarks, only a small number of linked-list traversals is needed per acquire that is encountered.

+Note: If the ratio of work done vs work encountered is too different from those discussed in the paper, that could be due to MySQL Server hitting its saturation point, being too overloaded with requests.
+Threads might spend a lot of time trying to acquire a lock but failing, or many threads do not make much progress while a single thread progresses a lot.
+In both cases, the ratio will be affected because the frequency of synchronization between threads will be different; higher in the former, lower in the latter.
+Please refer to the guide in the [troubleshooting](#troubleshooting) section for more information.

 ### Troubleshooting

+#### Inconsistent results on a cluster

+We have observed inconsistent performance when running the experiments on a HPC cluster.
+We suspect that this is due to high variance in the response latency of the filesystem shared by a huge number of users, which has a big impact on our experiments especially as a DBMS benchmark involves very frequent file I/O operations.

+#### Noisy results due to high resource contention

+If the experiment results that you obtain are too different from those discussed in the paper, that could be due to MySQL Server hitting its saturation point, being too overloaded with requests.
+When that happens, there will be high contention on system resources such as locks, CPU time, or IO resources, causing many threads to just spend time waiting instead of doing work.
+To remedy this situation, you may reduce the number of terminals spawned by BenchBase.
+Please refer to the guide in the [Customize configuration section](#customize-configuration) to do so.

+#### Terminating the experiment

 If you stop the experiment by pressing Ctrl+C, the processes `mysqld` and `benchbase.jar` might not be terminated properly.
 You can just enter `kill -9 $(pidof mysqld java)` to kill them before starting the next experiment.